What to know about Elijah McClain's death and the cases against police and paramedics

 Former Colorado prosecutor George Brauchler said the jury seemed to be thoughtful in that it distinguished between the two officers' actions and rejected prosecutors' suggestion that there had been some complicity between them.

-Braucher, who prosecuted the 2012 Colorado theater shooting. said it appears the jury found there was enough medical evidence to hold Roedema accountable for McClain's death because of the distress he was in before he was injected with ketamine.
-In holding Roedema accountabile, though, they convicted him of the least serious charges they were presented with, he said.
+Brauchler, who prosecuted the 2012 Colorado theater shooting. said it appears the jury found there was enough medical evidence to hold Roedema accountable for McClain's death.
+But he noted they convicted him of the least serious charges they were presented with.

 Roedema could get anywhere from probation to three years in prison when he's sentenced Jan.
 5.